syncfusion-content/javascript-docs/js/api/ejDiagram.md

         <tr>
 			<td class="name">state</td>
 			<td class="type">string</td>
-			<td class="description last">triggers before and after adding the connector in the diagram,also defines whether the state of connector collection is changing or changed.</td>
+			<td class="description last">triggers before and after adding the connector in the diagram which can be differentiated through `state` argument.
+We can cancel the event only before adding the connector.</td>
 		</tr>
         <tr>
 			<td class="name">diagramId</td>